capital-american/Capital-American-Shaman/src/pages/blog/cbd-oil-for-pets.md

 templateKey: blog-post
 title: CBD Oil For Pets
 date: 2021-03-11T22:22:37.757Z
-description: Thinking about how CBD oil for your cat or dog?
+description: Thinking about CBD oil for your cat or dog?
 Check out our selection at Capital American Shaman.
 featuredpost: true
 featuredimage: /img/cbd-for-pets.jpg